Keeping Kids Healthy

 - Amending the Illinois Department of Children and Family Services’ Licensing Standards for Day Care Centers to reflect new state Integrated Pest Management laws, including the notification requirement;

 - Providing workshops for day care inspectors on an Integrated Pest Management requirements for licensure;

-- Developing continuing education resources for childcare staff and management reaching over 2,500 individuals representing over 650 childcare centers and homes resulting in reduced pesticide exposure for over 45,000 young children in Illinois.
+- Developing continuing education resources for childcare staff and management reaching more than 2,500 individuals and 650 childcare centers and homes resulting in reduced pesticide exposure for more than 45,000 young children in Illinois.

 - Assisting other schools and childcare facilities in adopting an Integrated Pest Management program with the use of our Resource Guide for Integrated Pest Management in Schools and Childcares.

-- Over 1,000 school and childcare personnel representing 200+ school districts and 388 childcare facilities across Illinois have been provided technical assistance and training on use of the guide.
+- More than 1,000 school and childcare personnel representing 200+ school districts and 388 childcare facilities across Illinois received technical assistance and training on use of the guide.

 - Helping to develop the Chicago Asthma Consortium, School Task Force’s “Asthma Friendly School Award.”

 - This award recognizes schools that promote a healthful environment for all students.
-Maintaining an integrated pest-management plan is required criteria for receiving the award.
-Since 2010, this award has been given to 30 schools.
+The award requires schools to maintain an integrated pest-management plan to receive recognition.
+Since 2010, 30 schools received the award.

 If your facility would like to adopt a program with specialized training from Midwest Pesticide Action Center, email Executive Director Ruth Kerzee at email@example.com.